LSDivination/Bounty-Agency/README.md

-# Bukkit Boilerplate
+# Spigot Boilerplate

-Sample project to create Plugins for Bukkit.
+All the basic functionality required for a Spigot plugin